Deadline: Friday, October 27, 2023

 About the Award

-Since 1992, the Walter Barnard Hill Award for Distinguished Achievement in Public Service and Outreach (Hill Award) recognizes distinguished achievement in public service and outreach by University of Georgia faculty members and service professionals.
-Each recipient is judged to have made contributions to the improvement of the quality of life in Georgia or elsewhere of an order that greatly exceeds the normal accomplishments of a productive faculty member.
-A maximum of five Hill Awards may be presented each year.
-Each awardee receives a permanent salary increase beyond the raise provided through the normal allocation process; and a medallion and framed certificate to be presented at the Annual Public Service and Outreach Meeting and Awards Luncheon.
+The Walter Barnard Hill Fellow Award for Distinguished Achievement in Public Service and Outreach (Hill Fellow Award) is UGA’s highest award in public service and outreach, and is comparable to a distinguished professorship.
+It recognizes sustained, distinguished, and superb achievements in university public service and outreach, and contributions to improving the quality of life in Georgia or elsewhere.
+The selection committee considers long-term achievements, special projects having extraordinary impact, and collaborative efforts.
+The creativity, impact, and superb nature of a Hill Fellow’s achievements are of a magnitude that greatly exceeds the normal accomplishments of a productive faculty member.
+Similar to the Hill Award recipients, the awardee receives a permanent salary increase beyond the raise provided through the normal allocation process, the awardee receives a supplementary fund for use in the advancement of his or her program of work, and also will receive a medallion and a framed certificate, to be presented at the Annual Public Service and Outreach Meeting and Awards Luncheon.

 Direct questions and submit nomination dossiers to:

 Dr. L. Steven Dempsey